sburns/advanced-redcap-interfaces/slides.md

 *   Write the (testable!) implementation once
 *   Easily use against many projects
-*   Fast, Error-Free IO
+*   Fast, Error-Free IO of the calculated fields
 *   Upfront cost amortized across all automated calculations

 Software testing in academia is for another talk, but do you really want to publish using untested methodologies?

 Using the API, we can write and test advanced field calculations once and apply them across projects easily.

-While the calculation itself is probably no faster than when a human does it, we save time, energy and reduce mistakes in the download/upload process.
+While the calculation itself is probably no faster than when a human does it in excel/spss, we save time, energy and reduce mistakes in the download/upload process.

+And we're free to implement whatever logic necessary.

 ---

 # API: External Research Systems

 <br />
-## External Processing/Databases
+## Hooks to external databases

 <br />
 ## Reproducible group/cohort determination